Berry College Eagle Cam

 Looking Back

-The eagle cams also are equipped with infrared technology.
-This allows viewing at night via a light spectrum the eagles—and humans—cannot see.
+In 2025, Berry College switched from Livestream to Vimeo for streaming the nest.
+The cams are equipped with infrared technology to allow viewing at night via a light spectrum the eagles—and humans—cannot see.

 Camera provider: